 uBeam over the air charging

 uBeam uses ultrasound to transmit electricity.
-Power is turned into these sound waves to be transmitted and then converted back to power on reaching the device.
+Power is turned into sound waves which are transmitted and then converted back to power on reaching the device.

 The uBeam concept was stumbled upon by 25-year-old astrobiology graduate Meredith Perry.
 She started the company that will make it possible to charge gadgets over the air using a 5mm thick plate.
-These transmitters can be attached to walls, or made into decorative art, to beam power to smartphones and laptops for example.
-The gadgets just need a thin receiver to be added in order to receive the charge.
+These transmitters can be attached to walls, or made into decorative art, to beam power to smartphones and laptops.
+The gadgets just need a thin receiver in order to receive the charge.

 Water dew powered batteries

 This one is still in the early stages but MIT scientists have found a way to harvest power from water dew (as pictured at the top of the page).